Solar power in China: Government incentives

+The China Development Bank provided $20 billion of financing to domestic solar manufacturers in 2010.

 In 2011, new feed-in tariffs were promised to potential solar power developers to help drive investments and growth in the solar power market.
 The government of Qinghai province offered solar projects that were operational before 30 September, 1.15 yuan ($0.18) for each kWh they produced in May 2011.
 The National Development and Reform Commission offered same-priced subsidies to potential solar power project operators nationwide.
 These tariffs were not capped.
 Other subsidies, such as Top Runner and Poverty Alleviation programs, were used in conjunction with feed-in tariffs to help grow the solar power market immensely.
 These incentives were more successful in garnering attention and investment to the solar power sector than the Chinese government expected.
 Consequently, the Chinese government has struggled to keep up with these incentives.
 The government incentives have also contributed to the curtailment of solar energy, as many of the solar projects have been built in northern and western regions of China where there is a low demand for electricity and a lack of infrastructure to transfer energy towards China's main power grid.

 In response to the growing problems of the rapidly expanding solar power market and the need to meet promised subsidies, the National Development and Reform Commission announced in May 2018 that solar power subsidies would be slashed and feed-in tariffs would be significantly reduced in favor of an auction-based system.
 In 2020, the Ministry of Finance of the People's Republic of China slashed the solar energy subsidy budget down to 1.5 billion yuan ($233 million) from 3 billion yuan in 2019.
 With the auction-based system, companies are to submit subsidies bids for solar power construction projects to the National Energy Administration.
 Companies that do not partake in competitive bidding must instead accept a largely reduced amount of subsidies for projects that are already in operation while new projects do not receive any subsidies outside of auctions.
 The switch to the auction system and capping of subsidies was designed to alleviate costs of solar subsidies and is attributed to the decline of the growth of the Chinese solar market in 2018 and 2019.
 However, the auction system has made renewable energy in western provinces cheaper than thermal energy in some cases, with Qinghai observing periods of time in which all of its energy usage was supplied through renewable energy.

 China's budget for renewable energy subsidies was increased to 6 billion yuan for 2021, with solar power receiving 3.38 billion yuan.
 These grants are set to be distributed to 14 provinces, with Inner Mongolia receiving the majority of the funding with 5.10 billion yuan.
+The price guarantee ended in June 2025.